 For example, if your date range is set to “Last 7 days,” consider that data from the last 3 days may not be complete.
 So the numbers shown for the last 7 days may not include the most recent 3 days of the last 7 days.

 Unique reach metrics use statistical models based on observing anonymous user behavior at the country level.
 Because the models are calculated at the country level, in a small percentage of cases the metrics may appear inconsistent, particularly for campaigns that target small geographical areas, such as a single city or zip code.

 In other cases, a large volume of temporary visitors to a particular location may make unique reach appear inflated.
 We provide our best estimates of unique reach for these cases and we’re continuously working to improve our models to provide more precise location estimates.

 Frequency capping and viewable impressions

-For Display Network campaigns, only impressions that were viewable count towards frequency caps.
+For Display campaigns, only impressions that were viewable count towards frequency caps.
 The “Avg. impr. freq. per cookie” and other frequency reporting data may look higher than your frequency caps, because it is counting both viewable and unviewable impressions.